AllenDowney/EqualityWEF/HALE/plan.md

 - Create a loop or function to process all time points systematically
 - Document which countries are included at each time point (coverage may vary)

-**Step 9.4: Fit Models for Each Time Point** ⚠️ **TO DO**

-**For each time point**:
-- Fit Elastic Net models (same methodology as Phase 3) for both HALE gap and Life Expectancy gap
-- Use same cross-validation approach (5-fold CV) for model selection
-- Extract coefficients and calculate feature importance for each time point
-- Calculate model performance metrics (R², MAE, RMSE) for each time point

-**Implementation**:
-- Create a function or loop to fit models for all time points
-- Store model results in a structured format (e.g., dictionary with time point as key)
-- Compare model performance across time points
-- Identify which predictors are consistently important vs. time-varying

-**Step 9.5: Analyze Temporal Changes** ⚠️ **TO DO**

-**Key Analyses**:
-1. **Target Variable Trends**:
-   - Plot HALE gap and Life Expectancy gap over time (by country and average)
-   - Identify countries where gap is narrowing vs. widening
-   - Calculate average gap change per decade

-2. **Predictor Trends**:
-   - Plot predictor values (rates and gaps) over time for each indicator
-   - Identify which predictors have changed most over time
-   - Compare male vs. female trends for each indicator

-3. **Model Coefficient Trends**:
-   - Plot coefficient values over time for each predictor
-   - Identify which predictors have become more/less important over time
-   - Calculate correlation between predictor trends and gap trends

-4. **Feature Importance Trends**:
-   - Plot feature importance rankings over time
-   - Identify which indicators have gained or lost importance
-   - Compare HALE vs. Life Expectancy importance trends

-5. **Model Performance Trends**:
-   - Compare R² and other performance metrics across time points
-   - Assess whether the model explains more or less variance over time
-   - Identify time periods where model performance changes significantly
+**Step 9.4: Fit Models for Each Time Point** ✅ **COMPLETED**

+**Completed Work**:
+- Modified `eda.md`, `model_le.md`, and `model_hale.md` to accept a `cutoff_year` parameter
+- Updated all output filenames (HTML tables, figures, HDF5 data files) to include the cutoff year
+- Fit Elastic Net models for multiple cutoff years: 2019, 2015, 2010, 2005, 2000
+- Used same cross-validation approach (5-fold CV) for model selection at each time point
+- Extracted coefficients and calculated feature importance for each cutoff year
+- Calculated model performance metrics (R², MAE) for each cutoff year
+- Generated output files with cutoff year in filenames to enable temporal comparison

+**Implementation Details**:
+- Each analysis uses the most recent year of data available for each country up to the cutoff year
+- Model results stored in separate output files for each cutoff year (e.g., `model_comparison_le_2019.html`, `indicator_importance_hale_2015.html`)
+- All analyses exclude 2020+ data to avoid COVID-19 pandemic distortions
+- Results enable comparison of model performance, feature importance, and counterfactual effects across time periods

+**Step 9.5: Analyze Temporal Changes** ✅ **COMPLETED**

+**Completed Work**:
+- Created `temporal.md` document to summarize and compare results across different cutoff years
+- Documented results chronologically (2000 → 2005 → 2010 → 2015 → 2019) to show evolution over time
+- Reframed analysis to focus on understanding how health patterns have changed over time, rather than choosing a cutoff year

+**Key Analyses Completed**:

+1. **Feature Importance Trends**:
+   - Documented how indicator importance has changed from 2000 to 2019
+   - Identified major shifts: rise of Neoplasms (280% increase in HALE model), decline of Cardiovascular (64% decrease in HALE model)
+   - Compared HALE vs. Life Expectancy importance trends across time periods
+   - Identified which indicators have gained or lost importance over two decades

+2. **Model Performance Trends**:
+   - Compared R² and MAE metrics across cutoff years (2000, 2005, 2010, 2015, 2019)
+   - Documented how model performance varies with different time periods
+   - Assessed whether models explain more or less variance over time

+3. **Counterfactual Analysis Trends**:
+   - Documented how counterfactual effects have evolved over time
+   - Identified shifting intervention priorities (e.g., Suicide prevention becoming top priority)
+   - Tracked net gap reduction potential over time (increased from -0.858 to -1.298 years for LE, -0.986 to -1.755 years for HALE)

+4. **Temporal Evolution Interpretation**:
+   - Interpreted changes as real health pattern evolution, not just modeling artifacts
+   - Identified what changes indicate about health evolution (e.g., cancer becoming dominant, cardiovascular improvements)
+   - Provided policy implications based on temporal trends

+**Documentation**:
+- Results organized chronologically with "Changes from Previous Period" sections
+- Comprehensive summary section interpreting temporal evolution of health patterns
+- Focus on understanding how health indicators and their relationships to gender gaps have evolved over two decades

 **Step 9.6: Document Temporal Findings** ⚠️ **TO DO**